npm update [<pkg>...]aliases: up, upgrade, udpate

 It will also install missing packages.

-flag is specified, this command will update globally installed
+If the -g flag is specified, this command will update globally installed

 packages.